 Abstract

-Background: There is limited evidence regarding the risk of incident atrial fibrillation (AF) associated with stage 1 isolated systolic hypertension (ISH), isolated diastolic hypertension (IDH), and systolic diastolic hypertension (SDH), especially in young adults aged 20 to 39 years.
+Background: There is limited evidence regarding the comparative risks of incident atrial fibrillation (AF) associated with stage 1 isolated systolic hypertension (ISH), isolated diastolic hypertension (IDH), and systolic diastolic hypertension (SDH), especially amongst young adults aged 20 to 39 years.

 Methods: From the Korean nationwide health screening database, 2,958,544 subjects aged 20 to 39 years who were not prescribed antihypertensive medication at the index examination in 2009 were included.
 Subjects were categorized into 8 groups according to the 2017 American College of Cardiology/American Heart Association blood pressure (BP) guideline; normal BP , elevated BP, stage 1 IDH, stage 1 ISH, stage 1 SDH, stage 2 IDH, stage 2 ISH, and stage 2 SDH.
 The primary outcome was new-onset AF during follow-up.

 Results: During a median follow-up of 8.3 years, 7,347 subjects had incident AF (incidence rate of 0.3 per 1,000 person-years).
-Compared to the normal BP group, stage 1 IDH (adjusted hazard ratio [HR] 1.160, 95% confidence interval [CI] 1.086-1.240) and stage 1 SDH (1.250, 1.165-1.341) were associated with higher risks of incident AF, but stage 1 ISH did not show significant association with the risk of AF.
+Compared to the normal BP group, stage 1 IDH (adjusted hazard ratio [HR] 1.160, 95% confidence interval [CI] 1.086-1.240) and stage 1 SDH (1.250, 1.165-1.341) were associated with higher risks of incident AF, but not stage 1 ISH.
 Stage 2 IDH, ISH, and SDH were associated with higher risks of incident AF by 24%, 37%, and 61%, respectively.
-As continuous variables, SBP 140 mmHg or higher and DBP 70 mmHg or higher showed a statistically significant association with a higher risk of AF.
+As continuous variables, SBP ≥140 mmHg and DBP ≥70 mmHg were associated with a statistically significant higher risk of incident AF.

-Conclusions: Among young adults, stage 1 IDH was associated with a higher risk of incident AF than normal BP, but stage 1 ISH did not show an increased risk of AF among young adults.
-The AF risk of stage 2 IDH was similar to that of stage 1 SDH.
-Tight control of diastolic BP may be crucial for preventing new-onset AF.
+Conclusions: Among young adults, stage 1 IDH and SDH were associated with a higher risk of incident AF compared to those with normal BP.
+The risk of incident AF with stage 2 IDH was similar to that of stage 1 SDH.
+Optimal control of diastolic BP is crucial for preventing new-onset AF, even amongst young adults.

 Keywords: atrial fibrillation, hypertension, blood pressure, young adult